GitMaster9/blockchain-distributed-computing/golem-network/README.md

-# Golem Workerpool
+# Golem Network
-This repository is an example of how to set up a provider node and a requestor node on the Golem Network testnet which doesn't use real tokens.
+This directory has instructions on how to use the Golem Network as a requestor and a provider node (in their own subdirectories).